 Teacher assessments are continuous during LIVE TAUGHT lessons, marking of coursework and assignments and summative tests.

 Homework will be given at the end of each week, usually in the form of problems to solve, researching key concepts.

 Parents have 24 /7 access to all of their children's coursework.

 Additionally the school holds 3 parent consultaions per year - one each term.

-My name is Hanna Beyer.
-I am Head of Sciences at Cambridge Home School.
+I am Head of Biology at Cambridge Home School.
 I am a qualified secondary school teacher (PGCE) with

-a PhD in Chemical Biology.
-I have worked in academia and in pharmaceutical research as a (bio)chemist and as medical scientist before
+a PhD in Biology.
+I have worked in academia and in industry as a (bio)chemist and as a scientist before

 B1.
 Characteristics of living organisms

 2.1 Cell structure